Average Handle Time: Strategies for Improving AHT in Your Call Center

 By adopting these strategies, you can improve AHT without compromising the quality of service.
 The goal is to enhance efficiency while maintaining high standards of customer care.

-These foundational practices can be further amplified when combined with technological solutions we discuss at the end of this article.
+These foundational practices for improving average handle time in your contact center can be further 'amplified' when combined with the contact center performance management software solutions we discuss at the end of this article.

 Common Average Handle Time Mistakes